 Founded around 1880, this island was once famous for its stilted houses and the fresh seafood that it has to offer, which explains the market-like smell when I first stepped foot on its jetty.

 However, as time passed, the younger generation chose to go out from this island to go to big cities, looking for jobs which can offer more money.
 What left now are mostly older generation, who are loyal to the place and vowed never to leave.
 This is the effect of development.
 Everyone is chasing the so-called big dreams.
 The grass is always greener on the other side.

 As for me, the first time I arrived and smelled the strange smell, I have fallen in love with the place.
 Pulau Ketam.
 If there is one thing that I could learn from the amazing people at Pulau Ketam, it is their simple lifestyle.
 They don’t need a car or a big house.
-They don’t need the place to be over developed.
-They just live with whatever they have.
-If only things are that easy for most of us….
+Neither for the place to be over developed.
+What they want is just to live with whatever they have.
+If only things are that easy for most of us.

 Thinking that the older generation lived, grew up and got older on this island makes me realized, what a shame the younger generation are now leaving the island.
 It makes me realized how important it is to stick to our root, to always preserve the life that we had, not for us, but for the future generation.